Birth date: August 16, 1946

 Leader of the Kurdistan Democratic Party (KDP) since 1979.

-The Kurdistan Democratic Party (KDP) has an estimated 10,000 fighters and controls the northwestern part of Iraqi Kurdistan along the border of Syria, Turkey and Iran.
+The KDP has an estimated 10,000 fighters and controls the northwestern part of Iraqi Kurdistan along the border of Syria, Turkey and Iran.

-1970 - Is a member of the Kurdish delegation in talks with the government in Baghdad and becomes a member of the KDP leadership.
+1970 - Is a member of the Kurdish delegation in talks with the government of Baghdad seeking a peace accord authorizing Kurdish self-government.
+An agreement is reached between Iraqi government and Kurds granting some autonomy.

 1979 - Escapes an assassination attempt in Vienna, Austria.

-1979 - Elected president of the Kurdistan Democratic Party (KDP), after the death of his father.
+1979 - Elected president of the KDP after the death of his father.

 1994 - The Kurds in northern Iraq are divided into eastern and western political factions.
 Barzani is named the head of the northwestern region as head of the KDP.
-A parallel government is established in the east under the Patriotic Union of Kurdistan (PUK).
+A parallel government is established in the east under the PUK.

 1994-1998 - Barzani leads a war against the PUK.
 A peace agreement is reached in August 1998.